kreimanlab/AugMem/README.md

 7. From the root project directory, run "sh scripts/setup_tasks_ilab2mlight.sh".
 This should only take a few minutes.
 You should now see a new folder in the "dataloaders" directory called "ilab2mlight_task_filelists"

 ## Running grid search for optimal hyperparameters for each algorithm
-Skip this step if you want to run the optimal set of hyperparameters for each algorithm in our dataset.
+Skip this step if you want to run the optimal set of hyperparameters for each algorithm in our datasets.
 We use grid search on toybox as an example.
-Run the following:
+Run the following to perform grid search:
 ```
 cd gridsearch
 #dataset, GPU id 0, GPU id 1